A-Archives-and-Forks/luckygametools.github.io/qa_en.md

 # 19.Why?
 GTA5 The enhanced version cannot start
   - 1. The author currently has no energy to do cracking patches
-  - 2. We have found a patch from another cracking organization for everyone< a href="https://raw.githubusercontent.com/luckygametools/steam-cfg/main/gamePatch/GTA5_Enhanced1.0.814.9.7z" target="_blank"> Click to download patch file</ a>  <a href="https://gofile.io/d/eozmp5" target="_blank"> Backup download address 1</ a> <a href="https://ranoz.gg/file/uNZi8OID" target="_blank"> Backup download address 2</ a>
+  - 2. We have found a patch from another cracking organization for everyone <a href="https://raw.githubusercontent.com/luckygametools/steam-cfg/main/gamePatch/GTA5_Enhanced1.0.814.9.zip" target="_blank"> Click to download patch file</a>  <a href="https://gofile.io/d/5B3dhX" target="_blank"> Backup download address 1</a> <a href="https://ranoz.gg/file/aRfPi4l4" target="_blank"> Backup download address 2</a>
   - 3. The test can start normally GTA5 Plus
   - 4. Usage: After downloading the patch file, unzip the rest to the game directory (you can back it up before replacing PlayGTAV.exe)